Dicky York

-Richard Ernest York (25 April 1899 – 9 December 1969), also known as Dicky York, which is often also spelled as Dickie York, was an English footballer, who in addition to a long club career with Aston Villa in the Football League appeared twice for the England national team.
-A winger, he spent 16 years at Villa from 1915 to 1931, and was on the losing team in the 1924 FA Cup Final.
+Richard Ernest York (25 April 1899 – 9 December 1969), known as Dicky York (also spelled Dickie York), was an English footballer, who in addition to a long club career with Aston Villa in the Football League appeared twice for the England national team.
+A winger, he spent 16 years at Villa from 1915 to 1931 and was on the losing team in the 1924 FA Cup final.
 He later had brief spells with Port Vale and Brierley Hill Alliance.

 Early and personal life

 Richard Ernest York was born on 25 April 1899 in Handsworth, Staffordshire.
 He was the eldest of two children to Richard and Edith Mary (née Bagley); his father was a press tool maker.
 York enlisted in the Army on 8 May 1917, and by April 1918 had transferred to the Royal Air Force.
 He married Constance G. Wright in 1923.
 He ran decorating and plumbing business in Birmingham after retiring from football.